gilch/hissp/README.md

 But in Hissp you can totally have that.
 You can program the language itself to fit your problem domain.

-Once your project is "sufficiently complicated", you'll start hacking in new language features just to cope.
+Once your Python project is "sufficiently complicated", you'll start hacking in new language features just to cope.
 And it will be hard,
 because you'll be using a language too low-level for your needs,